ncchen99/Data_Structure_Homework/HW2_F74104765/Readme.md

 sudo apt install build-essential
 ```

-make sure your g++ version is 8 or later
+make sure your g++ version is 8 or later.

 ```bash
 g++ --version